d-ries/linux-essentials/02_installation/02_lab.md

 ### Taking a snapshot of the VM in VMware Workstation

-Before doing anything else, Linus needs to have a savepoint in time.
-If, at a later time, he breaks his Linux System, he can allways return to this savepoint in time.
+Before doing anything else, it's recommended to take a snapshot.
+If, at a later time, he breaks his Linux System, he can allways return to this snapshot in time.
-Being able to roll back to this point will be a time saver, because otherwise he will need to install the Linux system again from scratch.
+Being able to roll back to this point saves time.
+Otherwise he will need to install the Linux system again from scratch.

 `Take a snapshot of the Ubuntu Server VM, named "Clean Install"` as follows: